A braided Parmesan Prosciutto Bread brings Italian flavors into your kitchen. This yeast bread is enhanced with grated Parmesan cheese and Prosciutto.

 - Cheddar Swirl Breakfast Buns by Lora at Cake Duchess

 - Onion and Poppy Seed Bread by Rossella at Ma che ti sei mangiato

 - Pissaladiere by Karen at Karen’s Kitchen Stories

 - Skillet Jalapeno-Cheddar Cornbread by Holly at A Baker’s House

 #TwelveLoaves August: Savory.
-After a gorgeous month of July stone fruit breads, our August baking mission is taking on a savory side.
-Think breads with cheeses and spices.
+After a gorgeous month of July stone fruit bread, our August baking mission is taking on a savory side.
+Think bread with cheese and spices.
 Garlic and onion, oh my!
 What savory mood are you in?
 Share your favorite savory bread recipe (yeast or quick bread).
 Let’s get baking!

 Want to join the #TwelveLoaves group?
 It’s easy!